fleetdm/fleet/handbook/engineering/README.md

 - Zach Wasserman

-The first responder oncall will take ownership of the @sandbox-oncall alias in Slack for ease first thing Monday morning.
+The first responder oncall will take ownership of the @infrastructure-oncall alias in Slack for ease first thing Monday morning.

 Expected response times: during business hours, 1 hour.
 Outside of business hours 4 hours.